pyvyx/Minerva/https_server/readme.md

 )
 ```

-The ApiKey is the password as a SHA512 hash, and the default password is "1234".
-The ESP32 server also supports using an OLED display; if you don't need that functionality, simply remove the corresponding code.
+The ApiKey is the password as a [SHA512](https://emn178.github.io/online-tools/sha512.html) hash, and the default password is "1234".